4skl/GameControllerWindowsAdapter/README.md

 Adapter to use a game controller on a windows pc

 # Disclaimer
-This project is no longer in deeveloppment, [DeskController](https://github.com/4skl/DeskController) replace it, for the best.
+This project is no longer in development, [DeskController](https://github.com/4skl/DeskController) replace it, for the best.

 You can compile main.cpp with the [CL compiler](https://docs.microsoft.com/fr-fr/cpp/build/reference/compiler-command-line-syntax?view=msvc-160) in the windows sdk :
 > cl main.cpp /ogcwa.exe